 The LeaderShape Institute

-Applications are now open for the 2020 Institute, which takes place March 7th to 12th, 2020 in Black Mountain, NC.
+The 2020 Institute, is partnership with UNC-Chape Hill, will take place March 7th to 12th, 2020 in Black Mountain, NC.

 For questions, comments, and concerns, reach us via email at firstname.lastname@example.org